prefix-dev/rattler-build/docs/selectors.md

 add, remove, or modify dependencies, configuration options, or even skip recipe execution based on specific conditions.

-Selectors are implemented using the `sel(condition): ... syntax`, which is a valid YAML dictionary.
+Selectors are implemented using a simple `if / then / else` map, which is a valid YAML dictionary.
 The condition is evaluated using `minijinja` and follows the same syntax as a Python expression.